Blanche Colton Williams

-Life and Education
+Life and education

 Early life

-Blanche Gertrude Williams was born February 10, 1879, in Kosciusko, Mississippi, the first of four children to Millard Fillmore "Peter" Williams (1852-1900) and Mary Ella Colton Williams (1859-1928).
-Her siblings include Wirt Alfred Williams (b.
-1882), Sidney Colton Williams (b.
-1885), and Lulu Upton Williams (b.
-1893).
+Blanche Gertrude Williams was born February 10, 1879, in Kosciusko, Mississippi, the first of four children to Millard Fillmore "Peter" Williams (1852–1900) and Mary Ella Colton Williams (1859–1928).
+Her siblings include Wirt Alfred Williams (born 1882), Sidney Colton Williams (born 1885), and Lulu Upton Williams (born 1893).

 Her father worked as a schoolteacher and, unusual for his time and place, admired Abraham Lincoln and believed that slavery was wrong.
 He spent much of his time teaching and reading, while his wife pursued the hard work of the family farm in order to protect his delicate health (he later died of tuberculosis).
 Williams inherited her father’s “love of learning and democratic ideas” and her mother’s “determination, common sense, and tolerance.”
 Her mother's influence further led Williams to replace her given second name with that of her mother's maiden name (Colton) when she later began a publishing career.

 Industrial Institute and College

 Williams entered Industrial Institute and College in 1894 at the age of 15.
 At II&C she discovered George Eliot.
 About that discovery, she would later write in her biography of Eliot: “[i]n the college dining room four hundred of us waited after dinner … for the first tap of the bell at which we rose to form in line and march out.
 While we waited, we read Thackeray, Bulwer-Lytton, Scott and Dickens.
 I came to George Eliot.
 By chance I discovered The Mill on the Floss. ….
 I said, ‘She knows.
 She knows country life, country girls and boys, how brothers and sisters feel about each other.’”

-Upon graduating from II&C in 1898, Williams taught at two women’s colleges in Mississippi - first at Stanton College in Natchez for six years and later at Grenada College in Grenada for three years.
+Upon graduating from II&C in 1898, Williams taught at two women’s colleges in Mississippi – first at Stanton College in Natchez for six years and later at Grenada College in Grenada for three years.
 While at Stanton, she received her first check for literary work, a $2.00 check from Lippincott’s Magazine.
 In 1907, she received an Alumnae fellowship for $500 for graduate study and moved to New York City.

 She maintained close ties to II&C and many of its alumnae and faculty members throughout her life and often hosted them in New York.
 She served as President of the II&C Alumnae Association in 1913-1914 and was later selected as the 50th Anniversary Commencement Speaker at what by that time was known as Mississippi State College for Women.
 She also maintained close ties to her home state with annual visits and weekly correspondence with family and friends.